 A portion of the Donahoe Higher Education Act, known as the Equity in Higher Education Act, prohibits postsecondary educational institutions, including the faculty, staff, or other employees of these institutions, from requiring a graduate student to take a leave of absence or withdraw from the graduate program, or limiting the graduate student's studies, solely due to pregnancy or pregnancy-related issues, and requires postsecondary educational institutions, including the faculty, staff, or other employees of these institutions, to reasonably accommodate pregnant graduate students, as specified, so that they may complete their graduate courses of study and research.

-The Equity in Higher Education Act allows a graduate student to take a leave of absence because the graduate student is pregnant or has recently given birth consistent with the policies of the postsecondary educational institution, or a period of 12 additional months, whichever period is longer, as specified, and allows a graduate student who is not the birth parent and who chooses to take a leave of absence because of the birth of the student's child a period consistent with the policies of the postsecondary educational institution, or a period of one month, whichever period is longer, as specified.
+The Equity in Higher Education Act allows a graduate student who is pregnant or has recently given birth to: (1) take a leave of absence for a period consistent with the policies of the postsecondary educational institution, or a period of 12 additional months, whichever period is longer, and (2) have an extension of at least 12 months toward normative time to degree while in candidacy for a graduate degree, unless a longer extension is medically necessary, as specified.
+The act also allows a graduate student who is not the birth parent and who chooses to take a leave of absence because of the birth of the student's child to: (1) take a leave of absence for a period consistent with the policies of the postsecondary educational institution, or a period of one month, whichever period is longer, and (2) have an extension of at least one month toward normative time to degree while in candidacy for a graduate degree, unless a longer period or extension is medically necessary to care for the student's partner or their child, as specified.
 The act requires an enrolled graduate student in good academic standing who chooses to take a leave of absence because the student is pregnant or has recently given birth to be able to return to the student's program in good academic standing following a leave period that is consistent with the policies of the postsecondary educational institution, or a period of up to one academic year, whichever period is longer, as specified, and requires an enrolled graduate student in good academic standing who is not the birth parent and who chooses to take a leave of absence because of the birth of the student's child to be able to return to the student's program in good academic standing following a leave period that is consistent with the policies of the postsecondary educational institution, or a period of up to one month, whichever period is longer, subject to the reasonable administrative requirements of the institution complaints, as specified.

 This bill would explicitly prohibit a postsecondary educational institution from discriminating against a student based on the student's current, potential, or past pregnancy or pregnancy-related conditions.
 The bill would extend to pregnant or recently pregnant undergraduate students the prohibitions and obligations placed by existing law on postsecondary educational institutions for pregnant or recently pregnant graduate students.
-The bill would require these institutions to: (1) require responsible employees, upon being informed of a student's pregnancy or pregnancy-related condition, to give the student the institution's Title IX coordinator's contact information and information about what the Title IX coordinator can do to ensure the student has equal access to educational programs; (2) require reasonable accommodations provided to a pregnant student or a recently pregnant student to be provided though the institution's Title IX coordinator, and (3) provide a pregnant student or recently pregnant student access to a private and secure room for lactation.
-The bill would authorize a student to voluntarily accept or reject an accommodation, and would require the institution to immediately implement an accommodation the student accepts.
+The bill would require these institutions to: (1) require employees obligated to report pursuant to the institution's nondiscrimination policy, upon being directly informed by a student of the student's pregnancy or pregnancy-related conditions, to give the student the contact information of a coordinator designated by the institution, as specified, and information about what the coordinator, or their designee, can do to ensure the student has equal access to educational programs, (2) require reasonable accommodations provided to a pregnant student or a recently pregnant student to be provided though the institution's coordinator, as provided, and (3) provide a pregnant student or recently pregnant student access to a private and secure room for lactation.
+The bill would authorize a student to voluntarily accept or reject an accommodation, and would require the institution to implement an accommodation the student accepts as soon as practicable.
 The bill would require birth parent and nonbirth parent students, upon returning to their education program, to be reinstated to the academic status held before their voluntary leave of absence began.
-For a birth parent or nonbirth parent undergraduate student, the bill would prohibit an institution from reducing the student's institution-based financial aid upon returning from the leave of absence.
+The bill would revise and recast the above-described rules related to extending the normative time to degree while in candidacy for an undergraduate or graduate degree by, among other things, requiring an extension to the extent that the extension does not constitute a fundamental alteration of the education program, as provided.
+For a birth parent or nonbirth parent graduate or undergraduate student, the bill would require an institution to inform the student how the leave of absence may affect the student's financial aid, and, if applicable, visa status.

 The Equity in Higher Education Act also requires each postsecondary educational institution to have a written policy for graduate students on pregnancy discrimination and procedures for addressing pregnancy discrimination.
 The act requires a copy of the policy to be made available to all faculty, staff, and employees in their required training.